guardtime/libksi/doc/tutorial/t1_signing.md

 Disclaimer
 ----------

-For simplicity reasons, the error handling in this tutorial mostly omitted.
+For simplicity reasons, the error handling in this tutorial is mostly omitted.
 In practice almost all the functions in the SDK return a status code which value should be checked to be #KSI_OK, which means all went well.